-- 1. Meeting the class requirements of the semester of instruction and earning a teacherassigned passing grade - 2.
+- 1. Meeting the class requirements of the semester of instruction and earning a teacher-assigned passing grade - 2.
 Passing a comprehensive semester examination covering the performance standards of the semester unit of instruction at the 60 percent level or above.
-The length, design, and degree of difficulty of such an exam is to be comparable to the semester/quarter exam required of any other student taking the exam for the same course. - 3.
-Demonstrating proficiency (Level 3) on a standardized end of course assessment E.O.C. will demonstrate a mastery of course standards. - Any student who scores below 60 percent on the semester/quarter exam will be awarded a course average of 59 or their actual average, whichever is lower.
+The length, design, and degree of difficulty of such an exam is to be comparable to the semester/quarter exam required of any other student taking the exam for the same course. - Any student who scores below 60 percent on the semester/quarter exam will be awarded a course average of 59 or their actual average, whichever is lower.